 Our community work

 We help local councils by providing a temporary boarding service, taking care of pets for vulnerable people in difficult situations, until their owners are in a position to reclaim them.
 This helps to provide peace of mind for the owners allowing them to focus on whatever they are dealing with in their life at that time, knowing that their dogs are safe and cared for.
 Sometimes they are signed over to our care once it is established the owner is unable to provide for them anymore.

 We also provide microchipping for any stray dog that has not already been microchipped; we regularly hold low cost microchipping events for members of our community to bring their pets to us.
-We get involved in multi-agency community outreach events with the support of the RSPCA, local authority and local vets.
+We get involved in multi-agency community outreach events with the RSPCA, local authority and local vets.

 We visit various locations in our local area to offer dog owners behavioural advice and neutering opportunities, and provide vaccinations, microchipping and flea & worm treatment to those who may be struggling.

 We have a good relationship with local vets who know that our greyhounds are always available 24 hours a day 7 days a week to help with emergency blood donations.

 This past year they have been called upon as blood donors three times to help save the lives of seriously ill dogs.
 For example, in August 2020 Tesla donated blood to save the life of Hugo, a dog who had become critically ill after consuming rat poison.
 Hugo’s family were very grateful for his help so came to meet him and brought toys as a thank you.
 We’re pleased to report that Tesla has since found his forever home.

 We enjoy providing school and care home visits, along with educational talks in community settings, such as libraries.
 We have previously taken some of our rescue dogs to a local care home, Selkirk House, as part of an uplifting activity session which the residents thoroughly enjoyed.
 Sadly due to the pandemic we have had to cease these visits but we’re looking forward to when we can resume them again.